lexi-compiler/docs/docs/contribute/index.md

 ## Building

-To build a standalone compiler executable: `sbt graalvm-native-image:packageBin`.
-This will compile a native executable stored in `target/graalvm-native-image/`
+To build a standalone compiler executable: `sbt nativeImage`.
+This will compile a native executable stored in `target/native-image/`

 You can compile a Kotlin file into a Java class file: `lexi Main.kt`.
 The same concept applies for Scala: `lexi Main.scala`